aldertzomer/genomics-workshop/index.md

 This workshop uses data from a long term evolution experiment published in 2016: [Tempo and mode of genome evolution in a 50,000-generation experiment](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4988878/) by Tenaillon O, Barrick JE, Ribeck N, Deatherage DE, Blanchard JL, Dasgupta A, Wu GC, Wielgoss S, Cruveiller S, Médigue C, Schneider D, and Lenski RE. (doi: 10.1038/nature18959)

 All of the data used in this workshop can be [downloaded from Figshare](https://figshare.com/articles/Data_Carpentry_Genomics_beta_2_0/7726454).
-However to make things more convvenient and limit the time to download large files all data is provided locally in your cocalc home directory as well.
+However to make things more convenient and limit the time to download large files, all data is provided locally in your cocalc personal home directory as well.
 More information about this data is available on the [Data page](https://aldertzomer.github.io/organization-genomics/data/).

 <br>